SeLite/SeLite.github.io/ThirdPartyIssues.md

 # Your vote is significant #
 Below is a list of issues (or pull requests) in Selenium IDE, Firefox and third party software that complicate maintenance and progress of SeLite.
 They also restrict usability of Selenium IDE.
 Many of them were reported by other people, but they affect SeLite, too.
 Some of those defects and requests even have fixes proposed, but not accepted by the third party.

-Those issues need your vote in order to get attention from those third parties.
-Please, make the difference: Vote for them.
+Only your vote will help to get attention of those third parties.
+Please, make the difference: Vote for these issues.

 ## Your privacy is essential ##
 If you vote for an issue, by default you will receive automated emails on changes to that issue.
 However, you can deactivate those notifications.
 Indeed, voting for an issue doesn't add your email address to any forums.